 Don't forget to sign your ballot envelope (Do NOT sign your ballot).
 You can mail your ballot.
-After about 8 days before the election, drop off your ballot at any of your county's 24-hour drop boxes.
+After about 8 days before the election, drop off your ballot at any of your county's drop-off locations instead of mailing it.

 Except for military and overseas voters, ballots must be returned by 7:00 p.m. on November 3 to be counted.
 If it's too late to mail in your ballot, find your county's nearest drop-off location: